-You will assist with the management of the Port Augusta Prison site, supporting the Nurse Unit Manager and participating in the delivery of primary health care assessment, screening and care planning for inmates of the Port Augusta Prison.
-Your role will encompass contributing to the implementation of practice changes and undertaking service management responsibilities.
+In this pivotal management position, you will provide support to the Nurse Unit Manager in the leadership of nurses within the Port Lincoln Hospital.
+Promoting continuity and consistency of care in collaboration with other Nurse Unit Managers, you will contribute to the implementation of practice changes and undertake service management responsibilities.
 These will include performance management processes, recruitment, staffing, leave management, rostering, work allocation and attendance management; financial and supplies planning and monitoring.
 Utilising your nursing skills and knowledge, you will support and work collaboratively with less experienced members of the nursing team.

 The South Australian public sector promotes diversity and flexible ways of working including part-time.
 Applicants are encouraged to discuss the flexible working arrangements for this role.